santimirandarp/ts-migration-helper/README.md

 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

-Migrate simple Cheminfo JS projects to Typescript made for personal use.
+Migrate _simple_ Cheminfo JS projects to TS.

 1. **[Fork the js project to a Codespace](https://github.com/codespaces/new)** (rather than locally, where you could ruin your system.)
 2. Install and run the helper (details below.)

 ## Installation